 The division of the debts of a failed marriage, however carefully crafted at divorce, can be utterly destroyed if one of the former spouses files a Chapter 13 bankruptcy.

 A Chapter 13 discharge is double barreled.
 It will eliminate the debts that the filing spouse owes to creditors.
-It also wipes out any obligation to the debtor’s former spouse to shield the ex from those debts.
+But, it also wipes out any obligation to the debtor’s former spouse to shield the ex from those debts.

 It gets worse: any obligation of one party to pay the other to equalize the division of assets can be wiped out in a Chapter 13.
 (Support debts survive; they aren’t dischargeable anywhere, any time.)